cipto-hd/golang-book/05-misc/05-sqlite/README.md

    }
    ```

-   Not the usage of `Scan()` and variables being sent in as references so the response is written to them.
+   Note, the usage of `Scan()` and variables being sent in as references so the response is written to them.

 ### Create data